30. Light emission

 Figure 30.20 – A laser is capable of generating very intense monochromatic light.
 Each type of laser can produce light at different frequencies.
 Lasers, by 彭嘉傑, is licensed under CC BY 2.5.

 The output of a laser contains light waves that are very high-intensity and also completely identical.
-(Because of the high intensity output, it is extremely important to exercise caution when using lasers as they can cause vision loss or even blindness if used incorrectly.)
+(Because of the high intensity output, it is extremely important to exercise caution when using lasers, as they can cause vision loss or even blindness if used incorrectly.)
 This type of light is known as coherent light.
 Coherent light means that all of the waves have the same frequency and phase.

 The properties of laser light make them extremely useful in many scientific, medical, and industrial applications.
 In communications, lasers are used to send optical data along fiber optic cables (using the property of total internal reflection to remain inside the cable).
-They are also used to read or write from optical disks such as CDs and DVDs.
-Industrial uses of the high intensities generated from lasers include laser welding and cutting.
+They are also used to read or write from optical discs such as CDs and DVDs.
+Industrial uses of the high intensity output generated from lasers include laser welding and cutting.
 The straight lines projected by lasers have use in construction and surveying.
 Medical uses of lasers include cancer treatment and laser eye surgery.
 In addition, scientists and engineers frequently use lasers in scientific and medical research.

 Further reading